rysonw/rysonw/README.md

 I am currently working with Northrop Grumman as a SWE intern with a focus on low-level-software in C++ and Linux.

 I love learning new things!
-Currently looking for Winter 2023 SWE Internship opportunities!
 Let's Connect!

 ---